S3-working-group/s3-practical-guide/docs/all.md

 Therefore it's valuable to distinguish between two categories of activities in an organization, one of which we refer to as governance, and the other as operations:

-_**Governance** in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people towards achieving those objectives._
+_**Governance** in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people toward achieving those objectives._

 _**Operations** is doing the work and organizing day-to-day activities within the constraints defined through governance._